perty/musicnerd/Readme.md

 ## Linking information

-Given the MBID (MusicBrainz Identifier) MusicNerd will collect the information from `MusicBrainz` database.
+Given the `MBID (MusicBrainz Identifier)` MusicNerd will collect the information from `MusicBrainz` database.
 From that information the `Wikidata` service is queried to get the story on `Wikipedia`.

-The `MusicBrainz` is also used to find the cover art from `Cover Art Archive` database.
+The `MusicBrainz` response is also used to find the cover art from `Cover Art Archive` database.

 ### Sequence diagram